 Then, hit the ‘Verify DNS Records’ button.

-It may take 24-48 hours before SendLayer is able to verify your records.
+It may take 24-48 hours before SendLayer can verify your records.
 In our experience, it took several hours.

-If nothing happens when you click that button, the records can’t yet be verified.
-You can check again later to see if they’ve been verified by going to ‘Settings’ and navigating to the ‘DNS Records & Settings’ tab from your SendLayer dashboard.
+If nothing happens when you click that button, the records can’t be verified yet.
+You can check again later by going to ‘Settings’ and navigating to the ‘DNS Records & Settings’ tab from your SendLayer dashboard.

-You can keep going with this tutorial while you wait for the authorization to take place.
+You can keep going with this tutorial while you wait for the authorization to complete.

 Step 4: Finish Setting Up WP Mail SMTP to Use SendLayer